aleksibovellan/wazuh-alerts-to-signal/README.md

 signal-cli -u +44XXXXXXXXXXX listGroups
 ```

-Copy the group ID numbers from there.
-Replace the group IDs in the Python script `fetch_alerts_and_send.py`.
+Notice and copy the group ID numbers for your groups from the shown list.
+Replace the group IDs in the Python script: `fetch_alerts_and_send.py`.

 ## Optional: NordVPN Setup